Legal Solutions | USA

 According to a Financial Times article from May (paywall), U.S. states like South Dakota have become magnets for offshore wealth through permissive trust laws.
 Trusts are fiduciary arrangements that allow a third party, or trustee, to hold assets in the name of a beneficiary or beneficiaries, according to Fidelity.
 South Dakota’s secrecy-friendly state laws promote the registration of a financial vehicle that is still exempted from beneficial owner reporting under FinCEN’s new CDD rules.
 In this climate, South Dakota’s trust assets have grown from $32.8 billion to $226 billion, in the period between 2006 and 2014, according to the article.
 And with the Boston Consulting Group reporting in 2015 that offshore wealth will grow at a clip of six percent a year, behind only Hong Kong and Singapore, it’s no wonder sources quoted in the FT article are referring to America as the new Switzerland.

 With this paradox in mind, financial institutions would be wise to scrutinize their trust business practices more closely.
 Although the financial incentives of gathering large deposits and assets are compelling for many bank account managers, the long-term benefits of compliance pose a better value proposition, both financially and legally.
 Still, for the implementation of fifth-pillar AML practices to succeed, institutions must find a way to financially reward their employees for integrity and the avoidance of adverse selection.
-When the benefits of doing the right thing or tangible and immediate, employees are less likely to cut corners down the road.
+When the benefits of doing the right thing are tangible and immediate, employees are less likely to cut corners down the road.

 How Thomson Reuters Can Help

 CLEAR online investigations software provides a solution to your compliance and regulatory needs.
 By providing consistent, comprehensive and defensible investigative results, CLEAR can uncover weak links in a beneficial owner's business history in the form of politically exposed persons, criminals, bankruptcy, high-risk business officials and other dubious entities.
 With CLEAR you can: